TargetHolding/pyspark-cassandra/README.md

 Using with PySpark
 ------------------

-### With Spark 1.3
+### With Spark Packages
 Pyspark Cassandra is published at [Spark Packages](http://spark-packages.org/package/TargetHolding/pyspark-cassandra).
-This allows easy usage with Spark 1.3 and beyond through:
+This allows easy usage with Spark through:
 ```bash
 spark-submit \
 	--packages TargetHolding/pyspark-cassandra:<version> \